 To be eligible for the honors program students must have a minimum 3.0 cumulative GPA from high school with no grade lower than a “C” in any academic subject.
 Continuing, returning and transfer students who have completed 12 units or more must also have a 3.0 cumulative GPA, with no grade below a “C” in an academic subject.
 Students must be eligible for or have completed English 110 and at least Math 107.
 English and Mathematics placement examinations are part of the SBCC enrollment procedure.
 Mathematics eligibility for the program may also be met with three years of high school math, including two years of algebra, with grades of “C” or better.
 It is expected that some potential Honors students will have tested into or satisfied the English 110, Math 117 or 150 by earning a qualifying score on the English AP or IB test or completing English 110, Math 117 or Psychology 150 at SBCC while in high school.
 These students should contact the Assessment Office for placement.

-Applications for the Honors Program and a list of courses offered may be found online at www.sbcc.edu/ honors/website/honorsapp.pdf or from Dr. Melanie Eckford-Prossor, the Honors Program Director (IDC-311).
+The honors program application and a list of courses offered may be found online or from Dr. Melanie Eckford-Prossor, the Honors Program Director (IDC-311).

 Official high school or college transcripts must be submitted with the applications.
 (Continuing students do not need to provide an SBCC transcript.)
 Applications will not be accepted unless they are complete: application, transcripts, AP/IB scores if necessary, and writing sample must be submitted to the Director.
 Once admitted, students must maintain a minimum 3.0 cumulative GPA and complete Honors 100—Colloquium to continue in the program.